(June 14, 2009)

 (Notice that we evaluate the special values ofand

 .
-Readers should re-verify the accuracy of these special values before usage.)
+Readers should re-verify the accuracy of these special values before using them.)

 Relation Series